 (b.
 1991, Australia)

 Charlie Hudson is an Australian-American artist who lives and works in New York City.
 Hudson layers playful brushstrokes and geometric forms to produce expressive, dream-like depictions of his surroundings.
 He approaches his serene rural landscapes and dazzling cityscapes like a master Impressionist, capturing the shifting light and movement of moment spent in each location.
-His sculptural constructions add new depths of field to each composition, providing the viewer with an immersive glimpse into Hudon’s experience of the world: “The paintings come to represent the feelings of being overwhelmed by the city, inspired by the city, and distracted by the city, ”(Juxtapoz, 2017).
+His sculptural constructions add new depths of field to each composition, providing the viewer with an immersive glimpse into Hudson’s experience of the world: “The paintings come to represent the feelings of being overwhelmed by the city, inspired by the city, and distracted by the city, ”(Juxtapoz, 2017).